brontosaurusrex/brontosaurusrex.github.io/_posts/2016-03-02-pxw-fs7-cine-ei-thing.md

 published: true
 layout: post
 date: "2016-03-02 11:02 +0100"
-title: "PXW-FS7 CINE EI thing"
+title: "PXW-FS7 CINE-EI SUMMARY thing"
 ---

 > CineEI allows you to “rate” the camera at different ISO.